edgexfoundry/edgex-compose/compose-builder/README.md

     asc-mqtt:    Runs with App Service MQTT Export included
     mqtt-broker: Runs with a MQTT Broker service included
     mqtt-bus:    Runs with services configure for MQTT Message Bus
+    zmq-bus:     Runs with services configure for ZMQ Message Bus
     ui:          Runs with the UI service included
     ui-only:     Runs only the EdgeX UI service. `asc-x`, `ds-x`, 'mqtt', 'no-ds' & 'no-secty' are ignored.
 Typically used after the other Edgex Services have been started
 Services: